Skip to main content

 Publication

-Congratulations to Dr. Jordana Cohen on Her Editorial, “Rethinking Confirmatory Testing in Primary Aldosteronism”
+Dr. Jordana Cohen’s Editorial, “Rethinking Confirmatory Testing in Primary Aldosteronism”

 May 13, 2025

-Congratulations to Dr. Jordana Cohen on her editorial in Annals of Internal Medicine, where she highlights important considerations around diagnostic testing for primary aldosteronism and its impact on patient care.
+Read about Dr. Jordana Cohen's editorial in Annals of Internal Medicine, where she highlights important considerations around diagnostic testing for primary aldosteronism and its impact on patient care.

 Qi Long Named Institute of Mathematical Statistics Fellow Image